Featured image for “How to Properly Clean Rain Gutters”

 How to Properly Clean Rain Gutters

 While cleaning out your home’s rain gutters can be an easily forgotten chore, it’s an important one to tackle at least once a year (preferably twice, in the spring and fall).
 When your rain gutters go without cleaning for too long, it can lead to problems like insect infestation, roof damage, clogged downspouts, damaged landscaping below, and water-damaged basements or crawl spaces caused by water pooling at your home’s foundation.
-If you’ve never cleaned your gutters or downspout before, the following are beginner-level steps on how to make sure they’re clean and functional this winter season.

 1. Check the weather.